mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-gaussian.md

 data:  var_test
 W = 0.87627, p-value = 7.412e-10
 ```
 It is clear from the histogram that this is _not_ a normal distribution, since it looks nowhere near a bell shape.
 I could have stopped here, but to be complete: let's interpret the rest.
 The Q-Q plot hits the expected distribution two times, but most of the points are way off the straght line.
 You can see the large left part of the histogram being reflected in the large left tail in the Q-Q plot.
-The Shapiro Wilk's test p-value of 7.412e-10 also tells me the null hypothesis that this is a normally distributed value should be abandoned.
+The Shapiro Wilk's test p-value of 7.412e-10 (much lower than 0.05) also tells me the null hypothesis that this is a normally distributed value should be abandoned.

 ### One sample t-test